OOS (Out of Specification)

 Re-analysis

-If root cause found -Defined the CAPA or If not
+If root cause found -Define the CAPA If not

 Diverted to the Matter R&D, ADL, or PD Lab